Students who achieve a semester GPA of 2.00 are considered to be in good standing.

 Because employers demand workers who are competent and reliable, regular attendance and punctuality are critical traits in the workplace.
 Students are expected to attend all classes as scheduled.
 Specific attendance requirements are established by each program and outlined in the course syllabus; however, programs governed by state and federal licensing agencies may have more specific attendance policies.
 Records of absences and tardiness are maintained by each instructor.
 Excessive absenteeism and tardiness impact work ethics evaluations and course grades.
 Therefore, it may become necessary to withdraw from a course due to excessive absenteeism or tardiness.

 Formal withdrawal from the College or specific courses is the sole responsibility of the student.
-This can be done via Banner Web or by completing an official withdrawal form in the Office of the Registrar, located within the Student Affairs Division on the first floor of the Dennard Building.
+This can be done via Banner Web or by completing an official withdrawal form in the Office of the Enrollment Service, located within the Student Affairs Division on the first floor of the Dennard Building.
 Failure to comply with the official withdrawal process may result in a failing grade for the course; unofficial withdrawal from the course by the instructor for lack of attendance could jeopardize current and future financial aid eligibility.

 Students who stop attending a class or miss 20 percent of class time or more will be unofficially withdrawn from the course.
 The student will receive a grade of “W” should this occur prior to midterm, and a grade of “WP” (withdrawal passing) or “WF” (withdrawal failing) should this occur after the midterm.
 The grade will be determined based on the student’s academic performance up to the time the student ceases to be enrolled.
 The last date of attendance will be recorded as the last day that the student attended class or participated in an academically related activity.